Frequently Asked Questions

 These substances are exempt from the rules above, pending inspection.

-Which festival sites/stages are included in the new measures?
+Which festival sites/stages are included in the measures?

-The new bag check policy will affect Woldenberg Riverfront Park and Audubon Plaza, including: GE Capital/TechNO Big River Stage, Abita Stage, Absolut Pavilion Stage, and the Chevron Children’s Headquarters.
+The bag check policy affects Woldenberg Riverfront Park and Audubon Plaza, including: GE Big River Stage, Abita Stage, Tropical Isle Hand Grenade Stage, and the Chevron Children’s Headquarters.

 Can I bring my cooler or ice chest?